 Great Rhythm Brewing Company | Portsmouth, NH

-AIANH Design Awards Jury Comments: Another before-and-after project, the photos of this transformation, achieved at a modest $50/square foot, say it all.
-The jury commended the choices made by the architects, in every aspect of the design.
-A few simple gestures on the front façade – super graphics, a wood entry box and vertically stacked reclaimed windows – create both an elegant composition and an unmistakable image for the brewery that, according to the architects, is visible from 1,200 feet away.
+AIANH Design Awards Jury Comments: The jury commended the choices made by the architects, in every aspect of the design.
+A few simple gestures on the front façade—super graphics, a wood entry box and vertically stacked reclaimed windows—create both an elegant composition and an unmistakable image for the brewery that, according to the architects, is visible from 1,200 feet away.
 Reclaimed wood is brought into the interior judiciously, but also monumentally, communicating across space and celebrating the high-ceilinged volume.
 The light colored wood and the monochromatic dark gray ceilings and concrete block also complement each other in color and texture, and add a surprising intimacy to an otherwise open volume.
-Simple garage doors, when open, provide additional dramatic effect.
+Simple garage doors, when open, provide an additional dramatic effect.
 The jury commented that this looked like it would be a fun place to go, an example of how a successful design can make for a successful business.

 - Structural Engineer Summit Engineering

 - Photography David J. Murray cleareyephoto.com, Matt Berkowitz

 - Merit Award